 The Flock Health Club brings together enthusiastic sheep farmers.
 The package includes annual health plan review and some diagnostic testing, regular farm visits and discussion group meetings.

-At Camlas Farm Vets we offer flexible routine fertility visits which allow us to diagnose pregnancy manually or with our ultrasound scanner, to check cows not seen in heat and treat them as required, to do post-natal checks, to synchronise breeding, to see other problem cows and to discuss any fertility issues specific to your herd on a regular basis.
+At Camlas Farm Vets we offer flexible routine fertility visits which allow us to diagnose pregnancy, to check cows not seen in heat and treat them as required, to do post-natal checks, to synchronise breeding, to see other problem cows and to discuss any fertility issues specific to your herd on a regular basis.
+We have several types of portable ultrasound scanner available depending on what fertility work we are undertaking.
 We also offer the use of Interherd, Interherd+, TotalVet and analysis of milk recording data to help you assess your current performance and target areas for improvement, in order to maximise your herd’s fertility performance.
 Amy McKie holds a Diploma in Bovine Reproduction.

 For bulls and rams we also offer investigation of fertility problems including pre-breeding examinations and semen testing.
 We can also vasectomise males to be used as teasers and can offer advice on sheep synchronisation and breeding.

 We work with farmers to help investigate and manage common calf problems such as pneumonia and diarrhoea, both to treat affected calves and minimise future outbreaks.
 This can also include advice on calf buildings and calf management.